-We have audited the financial statements of the governmental activities, each major fund, and fiduciary activities of the Rabun County Board of Education (School District), as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the School District's basic financial statements, and have issued our report thereon dated April 29, 2022.
-We conducted our audit in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.
+We have audited the financial statements of the governmental activities, each major fund, and fiduciary activities of the Rabun County Board of Education (School District) as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the School District's basic financial statements, and have issued our report thereon dated March 17, 2023.
+We conducted our audit in accordance with the auditing standards generally accepted in the United States of America (GAAS) and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting